-Years ago I went to a writing seminar and the speaker opened his presentation with a joke about how past attendees wanted to know the secret to becoming a best-selling author.
+Years ago I went to a writing seminar.
+I don’t recall anything about that seminar except the joke the speaker used to open his presentation.
+He quipped that attendees often want to know the secret to becoming a best-selling author.
 His answer: “Write a best-selling book.”

 He got a good laugh from the audience.
-Those in the room were well aware that the simplicity of his answer, although fundamentally true, was so over-simplified that it made an opportune punchline.
+Those in the room were well aware that his answer, although not false, was so over-simplified that it was meaningless — other than as an opportune punchline.

 Similarly, when creating video ads, those who are involved in the process would of course desire such ads to be productive.
 And it’s not unusual for clients to want them produced for as little cost as possible.
 More pragmatic business owners and marketers may just want to see positive results for their video expenditures.

 Hence, the idea that there is an easy way to make video ads is a compelling concept, even if the above title is more suited to generating clicks than predicting real-world video ad success.

 Nevertheless, this is not a suggestion that the information in the above video is not beneficial.
 The following points it outlines are indeed worthy: